-The 10 Best Flower Delivery Services, Tested & Reviewed (Including Photos of How They Arrive)
+The 9 Best Flower Delivery Services, Tested & Reviewed (Just in Time for Valentine's Day)

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Even if you’re the type who balks at the thought of spending money on flowers when they’re just going to wilt, you’ve got to admit: There’s something delightful in being surprised by them.
+Even if you’re the type who balks at the thought of spending money on flowers when they’re just going to wilt, you’ve got to admit: There’s something delightful in being surprised by them—especially on Valentine's Day.
+(After all, the National Retail Federation reports that they're tied with cards as the second most popular V-Day gift, behind candy.)
 But with all of the flower delivery services out there, it can be hard to know which one to choose.
-We’ve all been burned by a sad, half-dead arrangement.
+We’ve all been burned by a sad, half-dead arrangement arriving at our door.

 The Best Flower Delivery Services at a Glance